japinol7/teams-generator-services/services/list-contestants/README.md

 lambda.zip

-#### 3. Create the package with a simple docker run.
+#### Option 3.
+Create the package with a simple docker run.
 Windows version.

 This change is necessary because of limitations of Git Bash for Windows <br />
 when resolving paths.,